Weakly Hyperbolic Involutions

 Note that $L_n(-X)=(-1)^{n+1}\cdot L_n(X)$, so that the polynomial $L_n(X)$ is either even or odd.
-In \cite{Lew}, Lewis showed that these polynomials have a crucial property relating to quadratic forms, and that this fact can be applied to study the structure of Witt rings.
+In \cite{Lew}, Lewis showed that these polynomials have a crucial property relating to quadratic forms.
+We include the short proof due to K.H.~Leung, which is mentioned in~\cite{Lew}.

 \begin{thm}[Lewis] Let $n\in \N$ and let $\vf$ be a quadratic form of dimension $n$ over $K$.
 Then $L_n([\vf]) = 0$ in $W\!K$. \end{thm}